 • Azure: execute Azure CLI commands.

-• Recommendation service integrations:
+• Recommendation and analytics service integrations:

 • AWS Compute Optimizer: retrieve a summary of recommendations, as well as EBS- or EC2-specific recommendations.